The DESI One-Percent Survey: Modelling the clustering and halo occupation of all four DESI tracers with Uchuu: Results

-Comparing the HOD results with those from \citet{Favole2017} is challenging due to differences in the definition of halo occupancy. \citet{Favole2017} determine halo occupancy based on a denominator that includes only halos with centrals in their mock, rather than considering all distinct halos in the simulation.
-For their most inclusive sample ($L[\rm OII] > 1\times 10^{39}~\mathrm{erg}\,s^{-1}$), they observe a peak central occupancy of about $\sim0.01$ over the mass range from $10^{12}~M_{\odot}$ to $3.2\times10^{13}~M_{\odot}$.
+Comparing the HOD results with those from \citet{Favole2017} is challenging due to differences in the definition of halo occupancy. \citet{Favole2017} determine halo occupancy based on a denominator that includes only haloes with centrals in their mock, rather than considering all distinct haloes in the simulation.
+For their most inclusive sample ($L[\textsc{Oii}] > 1\times 10^{39}~\mathrm{erg}\,s^{-1}$), they observe a peak central occupancy of several percent over the mass range from $10^{12}~M_{\odot}$ to $3.2\times10^{13}~M_{\odot}$.

-Similar to the ELG HOD, the QSO HOD also exhibits a Gaussian distribution for the centrals, characterized by $M_{\rm halo} < 6.3\times10^{12}~\hMsun$, and a power-law behavior for the satellites, with $M_{\rm halo} > 1.6\times10^{12}~\hMsun$.
-The mean halo mass for the central quasars is $M_{\rm halo} = 2.1\times10^{12}~\hMsun$.
-This slightly deviates from the reported mean halo mass values reported in \citet{RodriguezTorres17} for eBOSS QSOs, ranging from $3.2\times10^{12}~\hMsun$ to $6.6\times10^{12}~\hMsun$.
+Similar to the ELG HOD, the QSO HOD also exhibits a Gaussian distribution for the centrals, characterized by $M_{\rm halo} < 6.8\times10^{12}~\hMsun$, and a power-law behavior for the satellites, which dominates at $M_{\rm halo} > 6.8\times10^{12}~\hMsun$.
+The mean halo mass for the central quasars is $M_{\rm halo} = 2.5\times10^{12}~\hMsun$.
+This slightly deviates from the reported mean halo mass values reported in \citet{rodrigueztorres17} for eBOSS QSOs, ranging from $3.2\times10^{12}~\hMsun$ to $6.6\times10^{12}~\hMsun$.
 This is expected since the reported $V_\mathrm{mean}$ values in their study are higher compared to the values presented in this paper.
 However, despite these differences in numerical values, the shapes of the HOD in both DESI and eBOSS studies exhibit a similar pattern.